perfettiful/myjournal-mvc/readme.md

 ## Usage

-Add your SQL DD credentials and Google OAuth credentials to the config.env file
+Add your SQL DB credentials and Google OAuth credentials to the config.env file

 ```
 # Install dependencies